 Budget Encumbrance Management (BEM)

 Budget Encumbrance Management (BEM) is a process used by the Budget Office to post salary and benefit encumbrances on the Banner Finance System.
-BEM is processed after each payroll run.
+BEM is processed after both payroll periods for a month have been run.
 BEM provides up-to-date salary and benefit budget information on Banner Finance.

 Capital Budget and Ten-Year Capital Plan